Skip to content

 The agent connects to the Wazuh Server on port 1514/TCP (encrypted) and receives configuration updates and active response commands back through the same channel.
 Agents can operate in proxy mode through a Wazuh Agent Enrollment gateway, eliminating direct firewall exposure of the server cluster.

-Component 2: Wazuh Server (Manager)
+The Wazuh Server

 │